Practice

 What a Grimoire Actually Is

-Unlike a Book of Shadows (which tends to be more formal, often associated with Wiccan tradition), a grimoire can be entirely personal in structure.
+Unlike a Book of Shadows (which tends to be more formal and is often associated with Wiccan tradition), a grimoire can be entirely personal in structure.
 There is no required format, no standard arrangement.
 It is organised around what serves your practice.

 What to Put In It

-• Herb and ingredient notes.
-Your working knowledge of the materials you use.
-Not copied from a book — your actual observations.
+Herb and ingredient notes.
+Your working knowledge of the materials you use, built from your own observation.
 How mugwort smells in smoke.
 What frankincense does to the quality of a space.

 How to Begin Without Overthinking It